Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Introduction

 However, OpenAI CLIP is neither intended for filtering nor built for deployment \citep{birhane}.
 As stated in their model card \citep{modelcard}: ``Any deployed use case of the model --- whether commercial or not --- is currently out of scope.''
 Here, using CLIP as a filter to build a deployed model is by definition a \textit{use} case of CLIP in a deployed setting.
 Yet these datasets obtained via CLIP-filtering have subsequently been used to train text-to-image models like Stable Diffusion and Midjourney, which each has tens of millions of users \citep{stablediffusion, midjourney}.
 Recent work has shown that these models exhibit problematic behaviors, such as amplifying demographic stereotypes or generating violent and sexually-explicit content \citep{bianchi_easily_2023}.
 Much of these behaviors is attributed to the content of the training data \citep{unsafe}, as prior work demonstrates that the LAION datasets contain high rates of hateful content and misogynistic stereotypes \citep{den}.

-At the same time, it is unclear what role CLIP-filtering plays on downstream text-to-image models, especially given the demographic biases embedded in OpenAI CLIP itself \citep{agarwal_evaluating_2021}.
+At the same time, it is unclear what role CLIP-filtering plays on downstream text-to-image models or whether CLIP-filtering simply replicates the model's training dataset, especially given the demographic biases embedded in OpenAI CLIP itself \citep{agarwal_evaluating_2021}.
 While there have been speculations on the demographic biases of CLIP-filtering \citep{birhane}, there has not been any exploration to assess exactly how the filter changes the demographic makeup of the training dataset.
-As such, we decide to examine this initial stage of dataset curation because of its potential impact on downstream models.
+As such, we choose to examine this initial stage of dataset curation because of its potential impact on downstream models.